Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

+Our second result is for the class of polynomials which are computable by ROABPs in any variable order.
+To be precise, a polynomial $f(\x)$ is in this class if for every permutation of the variables, there exists an ROABP of width-$w$ that computes $f(\x)$ in that variable order.
+This class of polynomials has a slightly better hitting set than the class of polynomials computed by ROABPs in a particular variable order, but still no polynomial-size hitting set is known.
+The previously best known hitting set for them has size $d^{O(\log w)}(nw)^{O(\log \log w)}$ \cite{FSS14}.
+We improve this to $(n \degree w)^{O(\log \log w)}$.

+\begin{theorem*}[\expref{Theorem}{thm:commROABPhs}] For $n$-variate, individual-degree-$\degree$ polynomials computed by width-$w$ ROABPs in any order, a hitting set of size $(n \degree w)^{O(\log \log w)}$ can be constructed. \end{theorem*}

-To get this result we follow the approach of Forbes et al.~\cite{FSS14}, which uses the notion of rank concentration.
+To obtain this result we follow the approach of Forbes et al.~\cite{FSS14}, which used the notion of rank concentration or low-support concentration, a technique introduced by Agrawal et al.~\cite{ASS13}.
 We achieve rank concentration more efficiently using the basis isolation technique of Agrawal et al.~\cite{AGKS15}.
-The same technique also yields a more efficient concentration in depth-$3$ set-multilinear circuits (see Section~\ref{sec:prelim} for the definition).
-However, it is not clear if it gives better hitting-sets for them.
-The best known hitting-set for them has complexity $n^{O(\log n)}$ \cite{ASS13}.
+The same technique also yields a more efficient concentration in depth-$3$ set-multilinear circuits (see \expref{Section}{sec:prelim} for the definition).
+However, it is not clear if it gives better hitting sets for them.
+The best known hitting set for them has size $n^{O(\log n)}$ \cite{ASS13}.